mre/endler.dev/content/2025/best-programmers/index.md

 - its history: who created it?
 Why?
 To solve which problem?
 - its present: who maintains it?
 Where do they work?
 On what?
 - its limitations: when is the tool not a good fit?
 When does it break?
-- the ecosystem: what client libraries are out there?
+- its ecosystem: what libraries exist?
+Who uses it?
+What plugins?

 For example, if you are a backend engineer and you make heavy use of Kafka, I expect you to know a lot about Kafka -- not just things you read on Reddit.